 Horoscopes | August 21, 2019

 SAGITTARIUS (Nov.
 22-Dec.
-21): Spring for something that will make you feel optimistic moving forward.
-Gather the information that will help you excel or let someone you love know what your intentions are.
+21): Be careful how you use information that others reveal.
+You may be given false data, or someone may set you up to look bad.
+Listen, observe and wait to see what develops before you let others know where you stand.

 CAPRICORN (Dec.
 22-Jan.
-19): A journey that moves you spiritually, emotionally or intellectually should be taken.
-Find out why someone or something is important to you.
+19): You can move forward.
+A chance to improve your financial status is within reach if you do the work required to forge ahead.

 AQUARIUS (Jan.
 20-Feb.
-18): Walk away from inconsistent or unpredictable situations.
-Use intelligence to help you make wise decisions.
+18): Walk away from unpredictable situations and people.
+Be smart, use diplomacy and protect what’s yours.

 PISCES (Feb.
-19-March 20): A change in the way you earn or handle your money is encouraged.
-Reconnect with someone you have worked with in the past, and you’ll be given a lead on a position that is made to fit your qualifications.
+19-March 20): If you want to do something, be reasonable, think your plans through and avoid overspending or overdoing.
+Know your boundaries and your limits.

 - KUSD teacher arrested for sexual conduct with a minor